LOCATION & PARKING

 - 8:00 am Rite I (spoken) Holy Eucharist

 - 10:00 am Rite II Holy Eucharist, accompanied by the adult and junior choir

 - 5:30 p.m.
 Rite I Holy Eucharist, with healing service the last Thursday of the month

 Children's Sunday School and Worship

 HOW WE WORSHIP

-Worship Style: If you are familiar with Roman Catholic or Lutheran services, you will find Episcopal services remarkably similar.
-The central rite is the Service of Holy Eucharist (a Greek word that means "thanksgiving".
-Also known as "Communion," or "The Lord's Supper".)
+Worship Style: If you are familiar with liturgical practices such as Roman Catholic or Lutheran services, you will find Episcopal services remarkably similar.
+The central rite is the Service of Holy Eucharist (a Greek word that means "thanksgiving"; also known as "Communion," or "The Lord's Supper").
 This is analogous to the Roman Catholic Mass (and referred to as "Mass" by some Episcopalians).

-Who is Welcome: Everyone is welcome and invited to participate in worship, and may request a blessing at the altar during communion.
+Who is Welcome: Everyone is welcome and invited to participate in worship.
 All baptized Christians, regardless of denomination, are invited to receive the Eucharist.
-(We use the honor system; no one will ask you if you are not baptized, and may indicate this by crossing your arms over your chest at the altar rail.
+You may also request a blessing at the altar during communion if you are not baptized, and may indicate this by crossing your arms over your chest at the altar rail.

 What to Wear: Be yourself!
 Wear whatever helps you to worship comfortably, without causing distraction to yourself or others.
 Some wear jeans and T-shirts, and others wear dresses, or suits and ties, and no one thinks much about it.
 We're just happy to be together, and to have you join us!